-This chart shows the mind-blowing way Mike Bloomberg’s $62 billion fortune dwarfs the net worth of everyone else running for president
+This chart shows the mind-blowing ways Mike Bloomberg’s wealth eclipses all the other presidential candidates

 - Visit Business Insider’s homepage for more stories.

-Mike Bloomberg has a lot of money, and he is running for president.
+Mike Bloomberg is running for president.
+He is also extremely wealthy.

-Both of those facts are pretty well known to anyone following the US presidential election and the first two contests in the Democratic primary over the last couple weeks.

-But what’s really hard to appreciate is just how extremely wealthy the business media mogul and former New York City mayor truly is.
+The media mogul and former New York City mayor joins six other contenders for the Democratic nomination for a debate in South Carolina Tuesday evening.
+Despite a widely panned first appearance in a debate before last Saturday’s Nevada caucuses, Bloomberg does have one advantage over his rivals: his almost unimaginably massive wealth.

 Forbes maintains estimates of the net worth of everyone still in the presidential race, based on “financial disclosure statements, scouring local real-estate records, and calculating pension benefits.”